 Affordable non-owner insurance in Virginia, by ZIP code

-A 40-year-old Virginia driver living in ZIP 24142 pays $207 a year or $17 per month for non-owner car insurance, whereas insurance rates in the ZIP code 24515 is $217 a year or $18 per month for a driver age with a clean driving record.
+In Virginia, a 40-year-old driver living in ZIP code 24142 pays $207 a year or $17 per month for non-owner insurance, while the coverage costs $217 a year or $18 per month for a driver in ZIP code 24515 with a clean driving record.

 When should you consider buying non-owner car insurance in Virginia?